Ralph Neville, 1st Earl of Westmorland

+Ralph Neville, 1st Earl of Westmorland KG PC Earl Marshal (c.
+1364 – 21 October 1425), was an English nobleman of the House of Neville.
+Elevated to the earldom by Richard II, he later supported his brother-in-law Henry of Lancaster in deposing the king and became a key supporter of the Lancastrian dynasty.
+As a royal kinsman through his marriage to Joan Beaufort, he was rewarded with high offices, including Earl Marshal, and played a central role in northern politics and border warfare with Scotland.

 Origins

 Ralph Neville was born about 1364, the son of John Neville, 3rd Baron Neville by his wife Maud Percy (d.
 1379), a daughter of Henry de Percy, 2nd Baron Percy of Alnwick, Northumberland, by his wife Idoine de Clifford, a daughter of Robert de Clifford, 1st Baron de Clifford.
 Neville had a younger brother, and five sisters: